-· Ultra-Fast diagnostics allow researchers in the lab to test for potentially pathogenic agents faster and develop effective countermeasures more rapidly and economically.
+· Rapid diagnostics allow researchers in the lab to test for potentially pathogenic agents faster and develop effective countermeasures more rapidly and economically.
 This quality presents exciting opportunities in the pharmaceutical design process, and furnishes the follwing as benefits:

 Can begin more effective drug treatment when an infectious disease is identified at an early stage.
 The spread of infectious disease may be reduced by earlier intervention.

 In combat theaters and homeland security settings, the presence of specific pathogens can be detected closer to the epicenter of release.
 Site decontamination teams can identify surface samples closer to real time, potentially aiding the field process.

 Industrial production - of food, beverage, drugs, or beauty products - can be paralyzed by microbial contamination.
 The ripple effect may include expensive recalls, bad publicity, and government mandated "microbiology holds" that delay the replacement of product.
-Ultra-Fast diagnostics can help minimize the impact by limiting the spread of spoiled product.
+Rapid diagnostics can help minimize the impact by limiting the spread of spoiled product.